National Parks

 With the tremendous growth of popular interest in national parks beginning during the 1960s, overuse became a serious problem in many countries, including the United States and Japan.
 In the United States the National Parks Service created a special police force to handle the large numbers of visitors.
 Increased use places a strain on the parks environment and makes misuse harder to control.
 Such problems as poaching of protected species have proved exceedingly difficult to control, especially in the big-game parks of East Africa.

-When early national parks were created,
+indigenous peoples.
+When early national parks were created, such as

 As more wild areas are established, and even more are sought, a cry arises from miners, farmers, and developers: how much wilderness is enough?
 These conflicts are increasing as the world's resources become scarcer.
 Many national parks were created to preserve ares of outstanding scenic beauty, such as mountains.
 At the time of establishment it was often believed that the land was not economically usable.
 Many parks, however, do possess exploitable resources, and their control is a source of conflict between conservationists and developers.
 Portions of Australia's Great Barrier Reef were threatened (1960s) by mining interests seeking to conduct exploratory offshore drilling, but the park itself was expanded.